Skip to content

 Linux Sandbox

-Kai ships a self-contained Alpine Linux environment on Android so the assistant — and the user, via the in-app Terminal — can run real shell commands.
+Kai ships a self-contained Linux environment on Android so the assistant — and the user, via the in-app Terminal — can run real shell commands.
 The agent can install packages, write and run scripts, hit the network, and reach external servers over SSH/SFTP/FTP.
-The sandbox runs the user-space proot runtime against an Alpine 3.21 minirootfs extracted into the app's private storage; no root or system access is required.
+The sandbox runs the user-space proot runtime against a rootfs extracted into the app's private storage; no root or system access is required.

-The sandbox is Android-only. iOS, desktop, and web stubs return "not ready" for every operation.
+The sandbox is Android-only. iOS, desktop, and web have no-op stubs — sandbox operations are simply unavailable on those platforms.

 Concepts